The Personal OS I run every day.

 It uses your voice, because the Library has your voiceprint.

-It saves to the right place, because Personal OS has conventions.
+It saves to the right place, because Personal OS has a simple folder structure.

 It references your existing skills correctly, because The Loop reads your skills/ folder before it makes anything new.